-All 'low-level' concerns must be reported to the Headteacher.
+All 'low-level' concerns must be reported to the Headteacher or to the chair of governance or proprietor if concerns relate to the conduct of the headteacher.
 They may choose to delegate the investigation of 'low-level' concerns to other members of the senior leadership team.
 Failure to report or respond to such concerns would constitute a failure in professional responsibilities to safeguard children and promote welfare.

 Staff should understand the importance of challenging inappropriate behaviours between children, including child on child sexual violence and sexual harassment.
-Downplaying certain behaviours, for example dismissing sexual harassment can lead to a culture of unacceptable behaviours, an unsafe environment for children and in worst case scenarios a culture that normalises abuse leading to children accepting it as normal and not coming forward to report it.
+Downplaying certain behaviours, for example, dismissing sexual harassment can lead to a culture of unacceptable behaviours, an unsafe environment for children and in worst case scenarios a culture that normalises abuse leading to children accepting it as normal and not coming forward to report it.